Lantah/Gravity/docs/software/admin.md

     * known peers
   * home domains and validators arrays
   * seed defined if validating
-  * [Automatic maintenance](#cursors-and-automatic-maintenance) configured properly, especially when gramr is used in conjunction with a downstream system like Horizon.
+  * [Automatic maintenance](#cursors-and-automatic-maintenance) configured properly, especially when gravity is used in conjunction with a downstream system like OrbitR.

 ### Database and local state

-After configuring your [database](#database) and [buckets](#buckets) settings, when running gramr for the first time, you must initialize the database:
+After configuring your [database](#database) and [buckets](#buckets) settings, when running gravity for the first time, you must initialize the database:

-`$ gramr new-db`
+`$ gravity new-db`

 This command will initialize the database as well as the bucket directory and then exit.

 You can also use this command if your DB gets corrupted and you want to restart it from scratch.

 #### Database
-Gramr stores the state of the ledger in a SQL database.
+Gravity stores the state of the ledger in a SQL database.

 This DB should either be a SQLite database or, for larger production instances, a separate PostgreSQL server.

-*Note: Horizon currently depends on using PostgreSQL.*
+*Note: OrbitR currently depends on using PostgreSQL.*

 For how to specify the database, see the [example config](https://github.com/stellar/stellar-core/blob/master/docs/stellar-core_example.cfg).

 ##### Cursors and automatic maintenance

-Some tables in the database act as a publishing queue for external systems such as Horizon and generate **meta data** for changes happening to the distributed ledger.
+Some tables in the database act as a publishing queue for external systems such as OrbitR and generate **meta data** for changes happening to the distributed ledger.

 If not managed properly those tables will grow without bounds.
 To avoid this, a built-in scheduler will delete data from old ledgers that are not used anymore by other parts of the system (external systems included).

 The settings that control the automatic maintenance behavior are: `AUTOMATIC_MAINTENANCE_PERIOD`,  `AUTOMATIC_MAINTENANCE_COUNT` and `KNOWN_CURSORS`.

-By default, gramr will perform this automatic maintenance, so be sure to disable it until you have done the appropriate data ingestion in downstream systems (Horizon for example sometimes needs to reingest data).
+By default, gravity will perform this automatic maintenance, so be sure to disable it until you have done the appropriate data ingestion in downstream systems (OrbitR for example sometimes needs to reingest data).

 If you need to regenerate the meta data, the simplest way is to replay ledgers for the range you're interested in after (optionally) clearing the database with `newdb`.